 Students must attend school 70% of the school day in order to participate in or practice for school related activities scheduled for that day or night.
+This means a student may not participate in a school related activity if they come later than 10 AM or leave earlier than 1 PM.
 Exceptions to this policy may be made at the discretion of, and with the specific approval of, the principal.
 Situations such as visits to a doctor, or attending a funeral would be examples of qualifying exceptions.
 Documentation of such circumstances is necessary.